There are lots of awesome benefits of cold water swimming

 Pictures may be worth a thousand words, but videos are better.
 If you want to watch my cold water swim, check out my video reel on Instagram.
 I filmed my ocean dip on Bowen Island.
 The average water temperature in Bowen Island during the month of January is 6.5°C/43.7°F. I’m not going to lie, it was definitely cold, but it was so worth it!

-If you think you aren’t going to be able to brave the cold, try it while wearing clothing made for swimming, such as these tights.
+If you think you aren’t going to be able to brave the cold, try it while wearing a wetsuit.
+Your hands, feet and face will still get wet so you can try it before committing to just wearing a bathing suit.
 Once you’ve done it a few times, you can try going in just your swimsuit.

 What do you think, would you try a cold water swim?
 Have these cold water swimming health benefits convinced you to try it?
 If you do, be sure to have a large towel and warm clothes to wrap yourself in afterwards.
 Warming up after your swim is important to avoid hypothermia.